 I went into the field of dispute resolution with a vision of helping people through challenging times and difficult transitions in their lives.
 I was first introduced to mediation as part of the settlement process following a 2002 motorcycle accident.
 So, I have first-hand experience of being a mediator and of being a client.

 Prior to beginning my conflict resolution career, I worked in Child Welfare.
 This gave me the opportunity to implement Mediation, Triple P (Positive Parenting Program), and Solution Focussed strategies on an almost daily basis.
-I am also a retired (volunteer) firefighter.
+I am also a retired (volunteer) on-call firefighter, and a current member of After The Call, a critical incident stress management team for First Resonders.
 All of these experiences combined have served me well in my transition to dispute resolution, as I am able to stay calm while dealing with crisis situations.

 An Accredited Family Mediator, I received my Honours Bachelor of Science degree in Psychology from Trent University.
-In addition to Family Mediation, I facilitate Child Protection Mediator and Family Group (Decision-Making) Coordinator, and I am on the Ontario Provincial Roster for both.
+In addition to Family Mediations, I facilitate Child Protection Mediations and Family Group Decision-Making Meetings, and I am on the Ontario Provincial Roster for both.
 I also hold the designation of Specialist in Openness Adoption.
 The views of children are very important to me and as a result, I prefer a child-inclusive process.

 Thank you for visiting.